 Never happened because damned inventor and CEO, couldn’t keep his mouth shut.
 Instead, letting his pride override sound judgement.
-Night just prior to this early morning event, we’d even had the Chairman of our Board, a highly seasoned and successful executive in the semiconductor industry in Singapore, make the trip over to provide final coaching to first time CEO.
+The night just prior to this early morning event, we’d even had the Chairman of our Board, a highly seasoned and successful executive in the semiconductor industry in Singapore, make the trip over to provide final coaching to the first-time CEO.

 Chairman cautioned him to let me do the talking except for the very end when our CEO was to make a brief statement, thanking the government and Ministry broadly and the Minister particularly, for hosting the event and for their efforts in facilitating making the deal happen.
 We thought our Far East Asia born and raised CEO understood such things.
 We were wrong.

-Over the following days, slogging through unpleasant countryside of North Carolina.
-Moving long distances from point to point to setup equipment, establish secure communications and receive instructions before moving to next point, all without being seen.
-I thought a great deal about presentations, engagements and meetings and who should be the lead.
+Over the following days, slogging through the unpleasant countryside of North Carolina.
+Moving long distances from point to point to set up equipment, establish secure communications, and receive instructions before moving to the next point, all without being seen.
+I thought a great deal about presentations, engagements, and meetings and who should be the lead.
 Truth was, I’d never really formally thought it all through, despite success is virtually always dependent on this one thing.
 Getting right who’s leading any given engagement.

 It’s one thing when a two hundred-million-dollar deal is on the line.
 Quite another when it’s lives that are dependent on the right individual in the lead.
-I’d experienced and watched, in the startup world, as people were confronted with financial setback and even ruin, when the wrong person was in lead.
-Service with Special Forces however, seeing cost in mission failure and spent lives, would drive home importance of getting this thing right.
+I’d experienced and watched, in the startup world, as people were confronted with financial setbacks and even ruin when the wrong person was in lead.
+Service with Special Forces, however, seeing cost in mission failure and spent lives, would drive home the importance of getting this thing right.
 Over course of the past ten years, I’ve developed five principles by which I now approach who should lead in an engagement.